AI2Phil/digame/docs/IMPLEMENTATION_PROMPT_FOR_ROO.md

 ## update /docs/AUDIT.md for stage of completion while preserving the structure and contents

-1. can each page that is loaded have a message if Fallback Data is loading instead of actual API calls.
+1. For each page that is loaded have a message if Fallback Data is loading instead of actual API calls.
-2. can the API endpoint paths in the frontend be dynamic to match all potential port options (set up in dynamic porting)
+2. The API endpoint paths in the frontend should be dynamic to match all potential port options (set up in dynamic porting)

 ## Task Overview